Alone in the Dark: Storyline

 In Alone in the Dark: The New Nightmare Carnby is investigating the death of his best friend, Charles Fiske.
 He teams up with Aline Cedrac, a young University professor specializing in ancient Indian languages, on a mission to Shadow Island.
 When Alone in the Dark: The New Nightmare was made, the setting was moved from the 1920s to 2001, and a background legend was made up in order to explain that Edward Carnby belonged to a lineage of Shadow Hunters who were born the 29th of February of every 40 years and raised as orphan children in St George's Orphanage, all of them going by the name of Edward Carnby.
 The name is depicted as a literal anglicized form of "El War Qarn'bi", which means "the one who battles evil incarnate and hunts out the shadows".
 According to this legend, the original Edward Carnby was born in 1888 and went out of record after engaging several strange affairs in the years 1920 to 1939.
 The Edward Carnby that plays the main role in Alone in the Dark: The New Nightmare was born in 1968.

 The 2008 Alone in the Dark reinterpreted once again the series storyline.
 It follows the canon of the first three games, and ignores the events of Alone in the Dark: The New Nightmare.
 The story takes place in Central Park, New York, both inside the park and in its surroundings.
 Taking place in 2008, the game claims that there has only ever been one Edward Carnby, who has been possessed since the late 1920s, and is now over 100 years old, though he retains a youthful appearance.

 Alone in the Dark: Illumination takes place in the mining town of Lorwich, Virginia and harkens back to the series' Lovecraftian background.
+Theodore "Ted" Carnby, one of Illuminations four protagonists, is a direct descendent of Edward Carnby.
+Ted is actually implied to be Edward Carnby himself living under an assumed identity, still alive in the modern era due to the events of the 2008 Alone in the Dark game.